by-covid/BY-COVID_WP5_T5.2_baseline-use-case/README.md

         -   Descriptive analysis of the matched and unmatched study population (QMD)
         -   Survival analysis of the matched study population (QMD)
     -   Input for the analytical pipeline (CSV)
+    -   Log file created when running the analytical pipeline (TXT)
     -   Ouput of the analytical pipeline [^readme-1]
         -   Interactive report with dataset statistics, missing data profiles, potential alerts, and detailed per-variable information (HTML)
         -   Interactive report summarizing compliance with the logic validation rules (HTML)